-Locations:Online, City Queen, This unit is offered in Sydney (utilising the premises of VU Sydney, Level 1, 160-166 Sussex Street Sydney NSW 2000).
-Prerequisites:LML6001 - Practitioner Legal Skills for Australian Migration LawLML6002 - Australian Migration LawLML6003 - Australia's Visa System 1LML6004 - Australia's Visa System 2
+Locations:City Queen, Online, This unit is offered in Sydney (utilising the premises of VU Sydney, Level 1, 160-166 Sussex Street Sydney NSW 2000).
+Prerequisites:LML6001 - Practitioner Legal Skilk for Australian Migration LawLML6002 - Australian Migration LawLML6003 - Australia's Visa System 1LML6004 - Australia's Visa System 2

 Description: This unit examines the regulatory framework that ensures compliance with Migration Law in Australia.
 This subject will cover grounds for refusal or cancellation of visas; merits and judicial review of decisions and ministerial discretion.
 Students will learn to appraise pathways and options open to clients, determine strategies and formulate submissions.

-Learning Outcomes: On successful completion of this unit, students will be able to: 1.
-Identify and critically analyse requirements and procedures relating to appeals and reviews.
-2. Recognise when and how to undertake appropriate research to prepare submissions, and effectively advocate for clients.
-3. Determine and implement appropriate advocacy strategies in negotiation with key stakeholders.
-4. Plan and prepare communication strategies with key stakeholders including clients and government.
-5. Demonstrate an understanding of ethical and professional standards, including duty of care, informed consent and the nature of independent advice.
+Learning Outcomes: On successful completion of this unit, students will be able to: 1.Identify and critically analyse requirements and procedures relating to appeals and reviews.
+2.Recognise when and how to undertake appropriate research to prepare submissions, and effectively advocate for clients.
+3.Determine and implement 43 appropriate advocacy strategies in negotiation with key stakeholders.
+4.Plan and prepare communication strategies with key stakeholders including clients and government.
+5.Demonstrate an understanding of ethical and professional standards, including duty of care, informed consent and the nature of independent advice.
+Required Reading:Required readings will be made available via VU Collaborate.
+Assessment:Assignment, Consequential review rights.
+(1100 words), 15%.
+Assignment, A written submission to government or client addressing review process and criteria.
+(2200 words), 40%.
+Examination, Final Examination., 45%.